djienne/DELTRA_NEUTRAL_HYPERLIQUID_PERP_SPOT/README.md

 # Hyperliquid Delta-Neutral Trading Bot

-An automated trading bot that earns funding rate arbitrage on Hyperliquid by maintaining delta-neutral positions (SHORT PERP + LONG SPOT).
+An automated Node JS trading bot that earns funding rate arbitrage on Hyperliquid by maintaining delta-neutral positions (SHORT PERP + LONG SPOT).

-**💰 Support this project**: Sign up with [referral link](https://app.hyperliquid.xyz/join/FREQTRADE) or use code **FREQTRADE** for 10% fee reduction
+**💰 Support this project**: Sign up to Hyperliquid with [referral link](https://app.hyperliquid.xyz/join/FREQTRADE) or use code **FREQTRADE** for 10% fee reduction

 ---